women's power

 Four thousand years of women drummers: a stunning array of female musicians, shamans and celebrants from Mali, India, Siberia, Chile, Asia Minor, South Africa, Kansas, Eritrea, Spain, Canada, Yemen, Peru, Uzbekistan, Korea, Iran, New York, Algeria, Timor, and more .

-the mysteries: conception and birth
+the mysteries: sacraments of birth

 In the house with the tortoise chair/ She will give birth to the pearl/ To the beautiful feather...